 Keep up to date with available courses and talks.
-All details are kept confidential and you can unsubscribe with one click from any email you receive.
+All details are kept confidential and you can permanently unsubscribe with one click at any time.

 For the time being all courses and workshops are online.
 They take place live and you will need to book a place in advance.
 You will recieve your workshop link 24 hours before the workshop.
 Places are limited - when the session is full you will be offered the option of joining the waiting list.

 Links cost £10 each and payment is by Paypal only.
 You are welcome to participate with a partner or family member (but no children please.)

 Some reduced cost places are available on most workshops, these are reserved for those who cannot afford to pay full price.
 Please contact Gill via email if you would like to be considered for one.

 In most families where there are 2 or more children there will be times when tensions mount and siblings can be less than loving to each other.
 Sniping, arguing, shouting and even fighting can rock the most placid family.
 In some instances this can be a normal state of affairs with occasional outbreaks or war and aggression.

 No matter what the state of play in your family this workshop aims to help parents identify some simple tried and tested ways to draw the whole family closer as well as providing some pointers for why and how sibling rivalry breaks out and consequently how we as adults can change some small things to encourage greater communication, harmony and care amongst all family members.

 It's a new challenge for many parents - becoming 'teacher' as well as Mum or Dad but the truth is you have always been your child's most important teacher.
 Learning in front of a screen isn't great, and struggling with worksheets is stressmaking and can ruin everyone's day - so this workshop is to help you think outside the box and provide a first rate education at home for your child without too much of either.
 How to learn through fun, through play, through exploring the world together and how to use what you are good at to teach your child everything they need right now.